-Figure: roles&responsibilities overview (as of 21.08.2018)
+Figure 3: Roles&responsibilities overview (as of 21.08.2018)

-The roles&responsibilities of the different stakeholders are translated into roles&rights/profiles within the system MEGA.

-A panel, that is presented by the major stakeholders, will be called if there is need for discussion, e.g. not all LE have approved the deletion of an application.
+Moreover a panel, that is presented by the major stakeholders (banking-regulated LE, IT Infrastructure, GIS, CS), will be called if there is need for discussion, e.g. not all LE have approved the deletion of an application.
 It is used as an escalation body.

-Responsibilities (accountable)

-Application owner of the software inventory (MEGA) is Corporate Systems.

-Accountable for data of the applications are the Legal Entities, except for the security attributes.
-The security attributes are maintained by Group Security.

-The process document is owned by Corporate Systems and will be yearly reviewed.

-Overview of process
+Overview of processes

 In the following the main processes (add, decommissioning, maintain) are described.